Biden to speak on Ukraine crisis Tuesday as US official says the 'beginning of an invasion' is happening - KTVZ

 By Kevin Liptak, CNN

-Biden is due to speak at 1:00 p.m.
+Biden is due to speak at 2:00 p.m.
 ET from the White House.
-It will be his first public appearance since Russian President Vladimir Putin ordered troops to deploy to separatist regions of Eastern Ukraine.

-Biden’s remarks come amid a hardening of the White House language on Russian’s actions Tuesday morning.
+His comments follow a hardening of the White House’s language on Russian’s actions on Tuesday morning.

 “We think this is, yes, the beginning of an invasion, Russia’s latest invasion into Ukraine,” US principal deputy national security adviser Jon Finer said in an interview on CNN’s “New Day,” adding the sanctions imposed Monday were the merely the “beginning” of the US response.